suspicious-smoke/SpaceWeirdosListBuilder/README.md

 # SpaceWeirdosListBuilder

-The plans are to create a list builder in Python using Flask, Bootstrap, and javascript.
+The plans are to create a list builder in Python using Flask, Bootstrap, and Vanilla Javascript.